 Age: 13-18

-Course Length: 3 or 4 Weeks
+Course Length: 3 Weeks

 Classes: 15 Hours / Week